 In our efforts to serve the public good, we actively promote collaboration between internal groups and external partners to ensure that we live out our values in the work we do and how we do that work.
 Our continuing efforts are essential to who we are as we work to foster economic opportunity for all.

-Our commitment to building a diverse workforce and an equitable, inclusive workplace helps ensure our employees feel valued, respected and heard, and in return, deliver the best results for the communities we serve.
-Our work is achieved through our commitment to inclusion across race, ethnicity, gender, age, religion, veteran status, physical ability, sexual orientation and experience, which enables us to serve our community, the public and our employees.
+Our vision is to build a diverse workforce and an equitable, inclusive workplace to help ensure our employees feel valued, respected and heard, and in return, deliver the best results for the communities we serve.
+We are committed to inclusion across race, ethnicity, gender, age, religion, veteran status, sexual orientation, gender identity, disability, neurodiversity, background and experience, which enables us to serve the public and our employees.

 To close existing gaps that impede our progress toward our vision, our priorities are to: